Dance for Pathway 2-4 Pupils

 For information on Dance for Pathway 1 see Pathway 1 Curriculum.

 In Dance we provide pupils the opportunity to develop a wide variety of skills which include: mimicking movement, dancing in unison, group performances, duets, solos, technique, choreography, dance analysis and coaching.

 Please see the Curriculum Matrix for more details of what your child will be studying:

 In Key Stage 3

 Thematic Dance is run over a 3 year rotation cycle.
-The SOW also linked to topics taught within their normal teaching cycle and the other Performing Arts subjects.
+The Schemes of work also link to topics taught within their normal teaching cycle and the other Performing Arts subjects.
 Topics encourage the acquisition of technical skills and theory combined with a therapeutic and social development onus.

 In Key Stage 4 & 5